Titles and Roles

 - Cancer Genetics and Epigenetics

 Dr. Werner arrived at Emory in 2000 to work in cell adhesion, vesicular traffic and signal transduction related projects in the Department of Cell Biology.
 In 2011, she joined the Doetsch Lab to work on the stress response induced by DNA damage in mammalian cells.
 She is also involved in studies related to transcriptional mutagenesis in mammalian cells.
+In 2017, she joined the Yu Lab.

 Dr. Werner received her PhD in Cell and Molecular Biology from the Catholic University in Santiago, Chile.
 She pursued her postdoctoral training in the laboratory of Zena Werb, PhD at University of California, San Francisco, where she worked on integrin signaling, matrix metalloproteases and inflammation.